jlouie95618/jlouie95618.github.io/source/_drafts/reflections-as-a-cs-107-course-assistant.md

 ## What's the big deal with CS 107?

-First of all, it's probably somewhat important to explain what kind of course CS 107 is considered to be within the Stanford University community.
-For most computer science majors at Stanford, CS 107 is considered one of the largest early hurtles in the Stanford CS core curriculum.
-One of the reasons I believe this course is difficult for a large proportion students who take it is that the class requires students 1) demonstrate a strong understanding of programming fundamentals and are able to apply those skills to the assignments and 2) are capable of quickly learn new concepts/ideas.
+First of all, it's probably somewhat important to explain what _kind_ of course CS 107 is considered to be within the Stanford University community.
+For most computer science majors at Stanford, CS 107 is considered one of the largest and earliest hurtles in the Stanford CS core curriculum.
+One of the reasons I believe this course is difficult for a fair proportion of students who take it is that the class requires students 1) demonstrate a strong understanding of programming fundamentals and are able to apply those skills to the assignments and 2) are capable of quickly adapting to a new learn new concepts/ideas.

 Ideally students would come into the course possessing both of these abilities, but often times, students have a rough mix of the two (sometimes students are great at programming, sometimes students are able to learn the new systems concepts).